-Use the fields in the Options tab to specify import and export preferences:
+Use the fields in the General tab to specify import and export preferences:

 - Move the Import/Export switch to the Import position to specify that the server should import data to a table from a file.
-The default is Export. - Use the fields in the File Info field box to specify information about the source or target file: - Enter the name of the source or target file in the Filename field.
+The default is Import. - Enter the name of the source or target file in the Filename field.
 Optionally, select the Browser icon (ellipsis) to the right to navigate into a directory and select a file. - Use the drop-down listbox in the Format field to specify the file type.
 Select: - binary for a .bin file. - csv for a .csv file. - text for a .txt file. - Use the drop-down listbox in the Encoding field to specify the type of character encoding.

-- Use the fields in the Miscellaneous field box to specify additional information: - Move the OID switch to the Yes position to include the OID column.
+- Use the fields in the Options tab to specify additional information: - Move the OID switch to the Yes position to include the OID column.
 The OID is a system-assigned value that may not be modified.
 The default is No. - Move the Header switch to the Yes position to include the table header with the data rows.
-If you include the table header, the first row of the file will contain the column names.

-- If you are exporting data, specify the delimiter that will separate the columns within the target file in the Delimiter field.
+If you include the table header, the first row of the file will contain the column names. - If you are exporting data, specify the delimiter that will separate the columns within the target file in the Delimiter field.
 The separating character can be a colon, semicolon, a vertical bar, or a tab. - Specify a quoting character used in the Quote field.
 Quoting can be applied to string columns only (i.e. numeric columns will not be quoted) or all columns regardless of data type.
-The character used for quoting can be a single quote or a double quote. - Specify a character that should appear before a data character that matches the QUOTE value in the Escape field.
+The character used for quoting can be a single quote or a double quote. - Specify a character that should appear before a data character that matches the QUOTE value in the Escape field. - Use the NULL Strings field to specify a string that will represent a null value within the source or target file.